List of content you will read in this article:

 If the yum command is not found in your system you can download it from pkgs.org and execute it according to the above instruction to install yum into your system.

 In the above information, we explain how you can use the yum command and the various option commands associated with the yum command.
 We can easily remove, update, downgrade and install packages with yum.
 If you want a non-interactive session with yum, you can use the -y command.
+You can also buy linux vps to practice it on a routine basis.

 People also read: